oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 ## Introduction

-Now that you know how to build a Spring Boot microservice and deploy it to the Oracle Backend for Spring Boot and Microservices, this lab will guide you through deploying the rest of the Cloud Bank services that we have already built for you and exploring the runtime and management capabilities of the platform.
+Now that you know how to build a Spring Boot microservice and deploy it to the Oracle Backend for Spring Boot and Microservices, this lab will guide you through deploying all of the CloudBank services and exploring the runtime and management capabilities of the platform. **NOTE:** The full CloudBank leverages more features than you have built so far such as monitoring, tracing etc. You will see those features in the lab "Explore The Backend Platform".

 Estimated Lab Time: 30 minutes